codelucas/vsummarize/README.rst

     >>> print meta_data.hot_clips
     [('0:12', '0:16'), ..., ('12:31', '13:01')]

+The physical, summarized .mp4 has NOT been generated.
+We just retrieve a set of meta data of what would have happened if we did summaraize it.

 To actually generate a summary, we use ffmpeg + moviepy along with the above hot_clip timestamps to stitch together the video.